grimy86/CCI25/Windows_Internals/Processes.md

 ![Process](/Windows_Internals/Images/Process.png)

 ## Threads
+In essence, processes aren't even executed by the CPU.
+The threads inside of the process are executed by the CPU, they typically represent the code.

 A `thread` is an `executable unit- or entity` employed by a process and scheduled for execution based on device factors.

+When we have a process with two or more threads it's called a Multi-Threaded process.
+At first programs were Single-Threaded but as CPU's evolved and got multiple cores this gave us a way to get a lot more done with our threads.

 Threads may seem like a bare-bones and simple component, but it's `function is critical` to processes.
-Without this a program wouldn't be able to "run".
+Without this a process wouldn't be able to "run".
 We can simplify the definition of a thread: `controlling the execution of a process`.

 - Device factors can vary based on CPU and memory specifications, priority and logical factors, and others.
-- Threads share the same details and resources as their parent process, such as code, global variables, etc.
+- All threads within a process share the process's virtual address space and system resources, such as code, global variables, etc.

 Threads can also switch between eachother to control execution (`context-switching`), commonly seen in multi-threaded applications.
 However, this involves the kernel scheduler and can become quite expensive.
 To solve this issue Windows implements two mechanisms to reduce the overhead cost for the CPU:
 - `Fibers`